CondensedChaos/Starbound-Rail-Train/README.md

 - taillight.png : sprite of the tail-light, it has 2 frames, frames at the left is the headlight when turned on, the other frame is the headlight turned off
 - decalPlaceholder.png : and empty, transparent image that is placed by the mod when a decal is hidden, it has to be the same frame size as the other sprites (body, cockpit and decals)
 - default.frames: defines frame size for cockpit, body and decals sprites
-- *frames files : defines frame size for all other sprites
+- *.frames files : defines frame size for all other sprites
-- vehiclename.vehicle : JSON files that defines all the parameters for your vehicle, you should edit this file and follow the instruction in the comments (lines that start with //)
+- vehiclename.vehicle : JSON file that defines all the parameters for your vehicle, you should edit this file and follow the instruction in the comments (lines that start with //)
-- vehiclename.animation : JSON files that defines the animation parameters for the sprites, you should edit this file and follow the instructions in the comments
+- vehiclename.animation : JSON file that defines the animation parameters for the sprites, you should edit this file and follow the instructions in the comments

 Explaination of sprites (valid for cockpit, body, decals):
 ![-=animationsExplaination=-](https://github.com/CondensedChaos/Starbound-Rail-Train/assets/121590835/2df726d2-f17f-4563-9281-e845975f1728)